stanford-futuredata/macrobase/core/README.md

 will attempt to summarize the outliers in `core/demo/sample.csv`

+If the data is in the cube form (grouped and aggregated by attribute values) then you will need to specify which columns contain the counts, mean, and standard deviation aggregations.
-To run a pipeline over a data cube, replace the last line from above with:
+To run a pipeline over a sample data cube in `core/demo/sampled_cubed.csv`, replace the last line from above with:

 ```
-./bin/simple.sh core/demo/cube.yaml
+./bin/simple.sh core/demo/cli_cube.yaml
 ```

 #### Rest Server